 Depending on your situation, your surgeon might choose any of these two techniques:

-Open esophagectomy- In this method, your surgeons will create one or more large incisions in your neck, chest or abdomen.
+In open esophagectomy, your surgeons will create one or more large incisions in your neck, chest or abdomen.
 Your surgeon can choose a transthoracic esophagectomy, in which your esophagus is going to be removed through the incisions in the abdomen and chest.
 Or the surgeon might also choose to perform a transhiatal esophagectomy, in which the incisions are performed in the abdomen and neck.
 Sometimes, a neck, chest and abdominal incision can be required, in this case it is called a three-field esophagectomy.

-Minimally invasive esophagectomy- This method involves removing the esophagus through several tiny incisions in the abdomen (laparoscopic) or the chest (thoracoscopic).
+Minimally invasive esophagectomy involves removing the esophagus through several tiny incisions in the abdomen (laparoscopic) or the chest (thoracoscopic).
 If laparoscopic surgery is used, your surgeon inserts instruments with a camera-tipped device through the incisions.
 The device will help him/her view and perform the operation without dividing your muscles or causing damage to a rib.
 Sometimes this procedure can be robot-assisted.

 Aftercare & recovery